mosip/documentation/docs/end-user-guide/login-with-password/README.md

 {% hint style="info" %} Note:
 **Note:**\
-* Login with password form also has link _**Sign Up With Unified Login**_ to navigate to signup portal, it the resident is still not registered.
+* Login with password form also has link _**Sign Up With Unified Login**_ to navigate to the Signup portal, if the resident is still not registered.
 * _**Forgot password**_ link is also available for resident to navigate to signup portal to reset the password.
 * Resident can resume back login after successful registration as well as after successful reset of password.
 {% endhint %}